Four Dimensional $\mathbf{\mathcal{N}=4}$ SYM and the Swampland: Review of supergravity theories with 16 supercharges

 \item {Rank =$5$}

 Similarly, this theory can be constructed from the heterotic string with $\Z_4$ triples and is dual to F-theory on $K3\times S^1 \over \Z_4$.

 \item{Rank =$3$}

-There are in total 7 inequivalent theories with rank $3$.
+There are in total 4 inequivalent theories with rank $3$.
 In particular, there are two inequivalent theories obtained from the heterotic string with $\Z_{5,6}$ triples and are dual to F-theory on $K3\times S^1 \over \Z_{5,6}$ respectively.
-In addition, there are two inequivalent theories coming from IIB orientifolds $ 4O7^-+4 O7^+$.
-One of these two theories turns out to have a dual given by F-theory $(T^4\times S^1)/Z_2$.
+In addition, there are two inequivalent theories coming from IIA orientifolds $ 4O6^-+4 O6^+$.
+They could possibly both be described in M-theory on $K3$ with frozen singularities (assuming two non-isomorphic embeddings of the $(D_4)^4$ weight lattice into the K3 lattice exist) with dual F-theory compactification on ${(T^4\times S^1)\over \Z_2}$. \item{Rank =$1$}

 Finally, there are three inequivalent theories coming from F-theory on $T^4\times S^1 \over \Z_{3,4,6}$.
 These three theories do not have a heterotic description but have an M-theory description in terms of $K3$ compactification with frozen singularities.

 \end{itemize}